aliakseiz/gocluster/README.md

 ```
 In this case all coordinates are returned in pixels for that tile.
-If you want to return objects with Lat, Long, use `GetTileWithLatLon` method.
+If you want to return objects with Lat, Lng, use `GetTileWithLatLng` method.

 TODO: Benchmarks